Mark Sandelin ’75 – Chairman

 Nelson is an Auckland Grammar Old Boy, who attended the School from 1990 to 1993.

-He is the CEO of Zino Ventures, an investment fund focuses on combining capital along with specific Asian market expertise to help New Zealand technology companies expand and scale into Asia.
+He is the CEO of Zino Ventures, an investment fund focuses on combining capital along with specific Asian market expertise to help NZ technology companies expand and scale into Asia.

 As a qualified Chartered Accountant, Nelson has over 20 years’ experience in helping multinational businesses from Asia successfully establishing their investment and operation in NZ.

-Nelson has two children (Matthew and Hayley), with Matthew currently in Form 4 at Auckland Grammar and Hayley in year 6 at Remuera Primary.
+Nelson has two children (Matthew and Hayley), with Matthew currently in Form 5 at Grammar.

-Tim became the 11th Headmaster of Auckland Grammar School in Term 4, 2012.
+Tim became the 11th Headmaster of Auckland Grammar School in 2012.

 Educated at Palmerston North Boys’ High School, Tim obtained a Diploma of Teaching at Palmerston North Teachers’ College and graduated from Massey University with a Bachelor of Education.